Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 The reason for choosing cloud events are

-- It is a standardized and open format as prefered by our architecture principles
+- It is a standardized and open format as preferred by our architecture principles
 - It backed by many and The specification is now under the [Cloud Native Computing Foundation](https://www.cncf.io/)
-- It is flexible so it would support scenarious in the future
+- It is flexible so it would support scenarios in the future

 Below you find a offical example.
 [See full JSON Schema](https://raw.githubusercontent.com/cloudevents/spec/master/spec.json)